 “Why, he can see the future, at least some of it.
 He is not your normal Chronicler.”

-Theo tried to look into Sammil’s eyes, but he had turned away.
+Theo tried to look into Sammil’s eyes while in the vision, but he had turned away.
 “We never had a Los Terran as a Chronicler.
 Theodor is our first.
 How do you know he can see the future?”